An ambitious mission

-As technology such as AI and machine learning as well as predictive analytics becomes more prevalent, Plan International sees an opportunity to move into this space and leverage these tools to set itself apart from other organisations.
+As technology such as AI and machine learning as well as predictive analytics becomes more prevalent, Plan International sees an opportunity to move into this space and leverage these tools to set itself apart from other organizations.

 “I’ve gotten to see the evolution of technology over my 17 years here,” Evans says.
-“We've gone through the growth of our data centre to moving out of the data centre, and now from on-premises to the cloud.
+“We've gone through the growth of our data center to moving out of the data center, and now from on-premises to the cloud.
 What excites me is what we can do with data, and how we can use Okta to help us benefit more than we ever could have done on our own.”

 About Plan International

-Plan International is an independent development and humanitarian organisation that advances children’s rights and equality for girls.
+Plan International is an independent development and humanitarian organization that advances children’s rights and equality for girls.
 Founded in 1937, today Plan International works with government and private sector partners around the globe.
 Its mission is to transform the lives of 100 million girls within the next five years.